buthontingtimothy/Visualization_Mini_Project/README.md

 # Weather Data Transformation for Tableau Visualization

 This repository contains tools for collecting and preparing weather data from the Hong Kong Observatory (HKO) for visualization in Tableau.
-The workflow is divided into four Jupyter notebooks, with each generating a specific CSV file.
+The workflow is divided into five Jupyter notebooks, with each generating a specific CSV file.

 ---